Hello Softball Players!

 A Pool Player is a player who is available to fill in for a team that is missing players during regular-season games.
 Pool players may also participate in other recreational activities.

-A player who opts for the Masters Division only, may participate in that division’s activities on Tuesdays and Thursdays.
-The Masters Division is a recreational only division that is open to those players who apply for this division and other paid members who might be rehabbing from injuries.
+A player who opts for the Masters may participate in group activities on Tuesday and Thursday mornings.
+The Masters Division is a recreational only division that is generally populated with "super seniors" and players with physical limitations.
 A Masters player is entitled to participate in all league activities throughout the year.

-A Recreational Player may participate in all optional activities of the league, including but not limited to: Tuesday/Thursday informal sessions at the Harwich fields, Saturday morning sessions, activities at the Dome or Dugout, etc. A Recreational Player would not be eligible for Pool Play.
+A Recreational Player may participate in all optional activities of the league, including but not limited to: Tuesday/Thursday informal sessions at the Harwich fields, Saturday Recreational Games, Coed Division, activities at the Dome or Dugout, etc. A Recreational Player is not be eligible for Pool Play.

 Frequently Asked Questions

 I haven’t played ball in 40 years.
 How can I do this?

 Most of the players who come into our league have had a long time since they last played.
 It’s not all going to come back right away, but it will come back!
 The important thing is to warm up properly and stay smart.
 Let’s face it, our bodies are a bit older than they used to be and stretching and warming up is essential.

 I’m new to the league.
 Well I automatically be placed in a division based on age?

 We want each player to be successful and enjoy the playing experience.
 So, players are placed where we feel they will be able to play well.
 Where you are placed does not mean that you will be always in that division.
 After a year in the league, players have the option of requesting to play in a different division.
 We understand that many have not played in a number of years, and your success is our primary concern.
 We hope that you will be playing in the League for many years.

 Is there a fee to play the league?